 Stop It Now!
 Wisconsin

 Stop It Now!
-Wisconsin grew out of Governor Jim Doyle’s Summit to Prevent Child Abuse and Neglecti: A State Call to Action and specifically the Child Sexual Abuse Prevention Workgroup who recommended the Stop It Now! model for Wisconsin.
+Wisconsin grew out of Governor Jim Doyle’s Summit to Prevent Child Abuse and Neglect: A State Call to Action and specifically the Child Sexual Abuse Prevention Workgroup who recommended the Stop It Now! model for Wisconsin.
 The program launched in April 2007 targeting Marathon (more rural) and Milwaukee (more urban) counties.

 Stop It Now!
 Wisconsin was co-sponsored by the Children’s Trust Fund and the Child Abuse Prevention Fund of Children’s Hospital and Health System.
-The Wisconsin Child Abuse and Neglecti Prevention Board, also known as the Children’s Trust Fund is the state agency responsible for primary preventioni of child maltreatment.
+The Wisconsin Child Abuse and Neglect Prevention Board, also known as the Children’s Trust Fund is the state agency responsible for primary prevention of child maltreatment.
 After ending the Stop It Now! affiliation in 2008, these sponsoring organizations continued their work on child sexual abuse prevention work as Awareness to Action.